OnDataEngineering/OnDataEngineeringSite/README.md

 * _side_bar - page sidebar - used by page layout
 * _meta_information - blog post meta information line to go under titles - used by page layout
+* _content_header - creates standard content at top of content pages as follows:
+      * technology - technology information, sub-projects (using _list-technologies.html), related technologies
+      * tech-category - table of technologies in category
+      * tech-vendor - vendor information, table of technologies from vendor
 * _comments - discourse comments - used by page layout if comments are turned on for page / collection

 * _frontpage-widget - top intro widgets on home page - used by frontpage layout